selloween/selloween.eu/content/posts/gitlab-podman-docker-executor.md

 Download my example here: https://github.com/selloween/podman-gitlab-runner-docker-executor

-## Preface
-Currently, there is no official GitLab Runner Executor for Podman.
-As RedHat Enterprise Linux 8 has replaced Docker with Podman, I had to find a simple solution to run Runners with Docker Executors on RHEL8 without installing Docker natively or writing a custom executor from scratch.
-The trick is to run a Podman Container that runs Docker inside and shares its Docker Socket as a volume between containers!

 ## Creating directory structure
 I prefer to create a podman directory in `/opt` for all container bind mounts.
 ```bash